josevcm/nfc-laboratory/README.md

 ```

 Each of the sections controls the parameters for the indicated technology.
 It allows activating or not its detection
-and the minimum and maximum modulation depths to detect the signal.
+and the minimum and maximum modulation depths in percentage to detect the signal.
 The values that appear here are recommended.

 ```
 [device.airspy]